copper187/libcbg/README.md

 ### V2.0.1.0 Update --- 2021.02.17

 * Fixed lots of memory leak bugs.
-Now this encoder can uses 75% less memory than the 1.x encoder.
+Now this encoder can uses 75% or more less memory than the 1.x encoder.

 * Fixed some other bugs.